jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 An address 'duck-definition' for the above JSON would say that any object which has number, street, and town properties is an address.
-Applied to JSON, duck typing takes an individualistic approach by deriving type from the node in itself rather than the situation in which it is found.
+Applied to JSON, duck typing takes an individualistic approach by deriving type from the node itself rather than the situation in which it is found.
 As discussed in section \ref{jsonpathxpath}, JSONPath's syntax is designed to resemble the equivalent Javascript accessors but Javascript has no syntax for a value-free list of object keys.
 The